qidi-community/Plus4-Wiki/content/bed-scanning-probes/cartographer3d/README.md

 #### [bed_mesh]

 Similar to z_tilt you need adjust the mesh_min and mesh_max to match your probe's offset.
+You need to apply your probe mount's X and Y offset to the mesh range so the probe is always scanning over the bed

+[This video](https://www.youtube.com/watch?v=5vmjBXvY6BA) gives a good intro to this concept.

 The values below are correct if you are using Spooknik's side mount.